almostearthling/when-command-docs/tutorial.rst

   unison -auto -batch -terse DocsBackup

-This tells *Unison* (non-graphical) to perform a synchronization in automatic mode, asking no questions and with brief output.
+This tells *Unison* (the non-graphical utility) to perform a synchronization in automatic mode, asking no questions and with brief output.
 The other entries in the dialog box are left alone: the working directory is not influent, and we only care to know whether or not the synchronization task succeeded by interpreting the command exit status.
 As it mostly happens with command line utilities, *Unison* will return a zero exit code on success, and the other entries in the box just tell **When** to consider this.

 Click *OK* to create the task.